zhaoc1/midas2-tutorial/docs/download_midasdb.rst

   :align: center

-For MIDAS 2.0, we have already built two
+For MIDAS2, we have already built two
 MIDASDBs from large, public, microbial genome databases:

 .. code-block:: shell